 Degrees & Programs

-Our curriculum follows the scientist-practitioner model, where research informs your clinical practice, and your classroom experiences inform your theoretical understanding of the field.
-In addition to course work, you’ll pursue independent research and gain real-world experience in a clinical setting.
+Our course work follows the scientist-practitioner model, where research informs your clinical practice, and your classroom experiences inform your theoretical understanding of the field.

 - Y. Barry Chung, Professor and Associate Dean for Graduate Studies

 - Lynn Gilman, Clinical Assistant Professor, Director, Center for Human Growth

 - Jesse Steinfeldt, Associate Professor

 - Rex Stockton, Chancellor's Professor

 - Y. Joel Wong, Associate Professor